hyperhq/docs.hyper.sh-hyper/Feature/container/func.md

 3. The max concurrent function calls a user could execute at a given time is subject to the user's quota.
 When the max concurrency is reached, new calls will be queued to wait for slots.
 4. The queued calls are processed in the ***First-In-First-Out*** manner.
 However we cannot guarantee the function execution will be completed in such order.
 5. Hyper Func maintains a 50MB cache for each function (**not call**).
 The cache is used to store the STDOUT of **completed** function calls.
 These data need to be fetched by `hyper func get`.
 Otherwise the cache will be rotated once full.
+6. Hyper Func maintains a 50MB cache for logs of each function.
+These data need to be fetched by `hyper func logs`.
+Otherwise the cache will be rotated once full.
-6. For each function call, the max data size of STDIN and STDOUT is 5MB.
+7. For each function call, the max data size of STDIN and STDOUT is 5MB.
-7. The headers of HTTP request and the env config of function will be as the environment variable of container.
+8. The headers of HTTP request and the env config of function will be as the environment variable of container.

 ## Usage